Team-MLDT/PuppyPals/README.md

 - **How will you communicate that it’s time to merge?**
 We have a set time or we can discuss if it's pertinent or  as needed.

-## Presentation Prep

-Plan to have a dress rehearsal and plan out the presentation on thursday after our final merge.
-We will also create slides during this time.
-///TBD
-## Our pitch

-**What problem or pain point does it solve? a.
-Keep it high level without going into too much detail.**

-**Minimum Viable Product (MVP) definition.
-What is the minimum required for you to present on your demo day?**